tanyongzhi/connect_form/ReadMe.md

 `pip install -r requirements.txt`

-Run our program (while in the venv):
+Run our program (while in the venv).
+Control+click the link that shows up or copy into your browser:

 `python main.py`